IHE/HIE-Whitepaper/README.md

-In the same way that the Document Sharing metadata ‘doctype’ defines what the document is in terms of the clinical/administrative content, the confidentialityCode defines what the document is in terms of privacy/security content, sometimes referred to as sensitivity.
+In the same way that the Document Sharing metadata ‘doctype’ defines what the document is in terms of the clinical/administrative content, the confidentialityCode defines what the document is in terms of privacy/security content, based on the data sensitivity.
 The confidentialityCodes should be looked at as a relatively static assessment of the document content privacy/security characteristics.
 Some documents are so sensitive in nature that they simply should not be